Fluorinated gases

 Fluorinated gases (F-gases) is a term used by regulators to refer to fluorinated greenhouse gases.
 Major classes include hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), and sulphur hexafluoride (SF6).
 They are used in refrigeration, air conditioning, heat pumps, fire suppression, electronics, aerospace, magnesium industry, foam, and high voltage switchgear.
 Their use is regulated due to their strong global warming potential.

-Chlorofluorocarbons (CFCs) and hydrochlorofluorocarbons (HCFCs) also contain fluorine and are often found in gas form, but are not generally described as fluorinated gases.

 Types of F-gases

 Atmospheric concentration of SF_{6}, NF_{3}, and several widely used HFCs and PFCs between years 1978 and 2015 (right graph).
 Note the logarithmic scale.

 The most common F-gases are hydrofluorocarbons (HFCs), which contain hydrogen, fluorine, and carbon.
 They are used heat-exchange applications including refrigeration, air-conditioning systems, heat pump equipment, and as blowing agents for foams, fire extinguishants, aerosol propellants, and solvents.
 HFC-134a (1,1,1,2-Tetrafluoroethane) has grown to become the most abundant HFC in Earth's atmosphere as of year 2015.

 Perfluorocarbons (PFCs), compounds consisting only of fluorine and carbon, are used in the electronics industries, as well as in refrigeration when combined with other gases.
 PFCs were commonly used as fire extinguishants in the past and are still found in older fire protection systems.
 They are also a by-product of the aluminium smelting process.
-PFC-14 (carbon tetrafluoride (CF_{4}) was grown the most abundant PFC in earth's atmosphere as of the year 2015.
+PFC-14 (carbon tetrafluoride (CF_{4})) was grown the most abundant PFC in earth's atmosphere as of the year 2015.

 Sulphur hexafluoride (SF_{6}) is used primarily as an arc suppression and insulation gas.
 It can be found in high-voltage switchgears and is used in the production of magnesium.

 Nitrogen trifluoride (NF_{3}) is used primarily as an etchant for microelectronics fabrication.

 Besides the F-gases listed above, which are regulated under the Kyoto Protocol, the UNFCCC "strongly [encourages]" emissions and removals reporting for fluorinated gases where "100-year global warming potential values are available from the IPCC but have not yet been adopted by the COP."
 As of 2024, the European Union considers a number of additional compounds, including selected hydrofluoroethers, fluoroalcohols, hydrofluoroolefins, hydrochlorofluoroolefins, and perfluorinated substances such as trifluoromethylsulfur pentafluoride, to be F-gases for reporting purposes.

+Excluded fluorinated gases

+Chlorofluorocarbons (CFCs) and hydrochlorofluorocarbons (HCFCs) also contain fluorine and are often found in gas form, but are not generally described as fluorinated gases.
+Furthermore, many fluorinated ethers are used as inhalation anesthetics, but these are also excluded.

 Use history

 HFCs were developed in the 1990s to substitute for substances such as chlorofluorocarbons (CFCs) and hydrochlorofluorocarbons (HCFCs).
 As these substances were found to deplete the ozone layer, the Montreal Protocol began to lay down provisions for them to be phased-out globally after the agreement was ratified in 1987.

-PFCs and SF_{6} were already in use prior to the Montreal Protocol.
+PFCs and SF_{6} were already in use before the Montreal Protocol.

 NF_{3} use has grown since the 1990s along with the rapid expansion of the microelectronics fabrication industry.